 In Canada, all alternatives result in some loss of provincially rare specimens or colonies, impacts to ecological landscapes and impacts to terrestrial communities and ecosystems of high significance.
-The Crossing X-10A alternative has the greatest impact on provincially rare vegetation communities (2.98 ha (7.4 acres) impacted) and species at risk (232 specimens/colonies impacted).
+The Crossing X-10A alternative has the greatest impact on provincially rare vegetation communities (2.98 ha impacted) and species at risk (232 specimens/colonies impacted).
 Given the regional importance of these natural features, the Crossing X-10A alternative was considered to be least preferred in terms of protecting the natural environment.
 Overall, the Crossing X-10B alternative was considered to have slightly lower impacts to natural features than Crossing X-11C.

-In the US, Crossing X-11 would impact a total of 0.01 acre (0.004 ha) of low quality wetland at the edge of the Detroit River.
+In the U.S., Crossing X-11C would impact a total of 0.004 ha of low quality wetland at the edge of the Detroit River.
 Loss of this wetland will result in minimal impacts to wetland function and value.